efremover/efremoweb/content/science-communication/Sci-comm experience/index.md

 ---
-title: Welcome to Wowchemy, the website builder for Hugo
+title: Horizontal and vertical symbiont transmission in marine sponges

-subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+# subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.

 # Summary for listings and search engines
-summary: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+summary: Sponges shape their microbial communities by acquiring symbionts through two different strategies – horizontal and vertical symbiont transmission.
+Vertical transmission implies that symbionts are inherited through parental gametes or brooded embryos, while horizontal transmission usually occurs through acquisition from the surrounding environment.
+There are generally two vertical transmission strategies from parental sponges into their offspring.
+Symbionts may be either transferred within eggs in oviparous sponges, or within larvae in viviparous sponges.
+Different symbiont transmission strategies can provide beneficial traits for adaptability or acclimatization of sponge holobionts to a changing environment.
+While vertically transmitted microbes represent hereditable traits, environmentally acquired symbionts might provide acclimatization in the same generation.

 # Link this post with a project
 projects: []

 # Date published
-date: '2020-12-13T00:00:00Z'
+date: '2023-01-22T00:00:00Z'

 # Date updated
-lastmod: '2020-12-13T00:00:00Z'
+#lastmod: '2020-12-13T00:00:00Z'

 # Is this an unpublished draft?
 draft: false